North Carolina Health Insurance Rates – Compare Private And Medicare Plans

 If you are age 65 or older, or Medicare-eligible, you might still qualify fr assistance.
 If you are blind or disabled, or needing long-term care, you may also qualify for Medicaid benefits.
 However, all applicants must be residents of the state and prove residency.
 A valid social security number is also required (or in the process of applying) and you must be a US citizen.
 Any applicant is automatically eligible if they receive work first cash assistance, supplemental security income (SSI), or assistance for the aged or disabled.

 A "gap" still exists for many young low-income residents that make too much money to qualify for Medicaid (Division Of Medical Assistance) but not enough money to qualify for federal subsidies to help pay the premium.
 More than 200,000 persons between 18-34 fall into this category.
 It is expected that future legislation will address this issue and provide a low-cost alternative.
 Federal subsidies are based on projected household income for the upcoming year, which can often help unemployed individuals, or persons that are laid off and actively seeking employment.
-It is possible that future Trump Administration initiatives may provide several new medical plan options.
+It is possible that future Administration initiatives may provide several new medical plan options.

 Compare North Carolina Health Insurance Rates